Bringing Cyber Security to the forefront.

 America has acknowledged National Cyber Security Awareness Month (NCSAM) every October since 2003 with The National Cyber Security Alliance, in partnership with the Cybersecurity and Infrastructure Security Agency (CISA), encouraging all users to take responsibility in protecting connected devices and to; “Do Your Part. #BeCyberSmart.”

-Canada also recognises Cyber Security Awareness Month offering information on their government site: www.canada.ca/en/department-national-defence/maple-leaf/defence/2020/10/cyber-security-awareness-month.html
+Canada also recognises Cyber Security Awareness Month offering information on their government site: https://www.getcybersafe.gc.ca/en/cyber-security-awareness-month.
+Their theme of which is ‘Life happens online’.

 In the UK, the NCSC (National Cyber Security Centre) provides a wealth of useful advice separated into sections for individuals (increasing cyber security for their home / family), small businesses (SMEs / SMBs) and corporate organisations.
 Find out more at: www.ncsc.co.uk

 The information from all these websites can help you highlight Cyber Security Awareness Month to your employees, colleagues and family, demonstrating the importance of cyber security and the part all individuals need to play within your business and home.
-Resources include: Posters (lock your computer, improving password strength etc), illustrations/comic strips showing the good and bad of cyber security, videos for education users about cyber security etc.
+Resources include: Posters, illustrations/comic strips showing the good and bad of cyber security, videos for education users about cyber security etc.

 Keeping up to date with cyber security

 It’s important to realise however that cyber security awareness and activity is not just a once a year event.
-Awareness of the ongoing security measures that can put in place to protect people, homes and businesses is constantly needed and continuously changing.
+Awareness and action required of the ongoing security measures that can be put in place to protect people, homes and businesses is constantly needed and is continuously changing.

 With our increasing dependence on online apps and platforms, awareness needs to be instinctive; knowing what is happening in the cyber security world, what are the latest risks, what are the latest prevention technologies and the best methods of dealing with an incident.